15 Best Free Summer Programs for High School Students

 Program selectivity: High

-Eligibility: Applicants must be at least 17 years of age by the program start date, and should graduate in 2023 or 2024 (U.S. and International)
+Eligibility: Applicants must be at least 17 years of age by the program start date and should graduate in this or the next year (U.S. and International)

-The Clark Scholars Program is a 6-week long comprehensive research program, giving students the opportunity to conduct research in practically every field, from accounting to dance to philosophy and everything in between.
-One-on-one research with academics, as well as weekly seminars, discussions, and field visits, are all part of the curriculum.
+The Clark Scholars Program is a 6-week comprehensive research program that allows you to conduct research in various fields.
+One-on-one research with academics, weekly seminars, discussions, and field visits are part of the curriculum.
 With just 12 students selected each year, the Clark Scholars Program is very competitive.
 Applicants must be 17+ by the program start date.
-The program offers a stipend of $750.
-The application for this year closes on February 16th.
+The program offers a stipend of $750, and the application closes on February 16th.

 Subject areas: Multidisciplinary